strauberly/Jeep-API/README.md

 -9 July 2022-

+- Now that imgae object has been created, have begun work on saving image object to db.
+---

+-9 July 2022-

 - Created new test that doenst use tomcat server and configured mock mvc object, create mock multipart file object to hold image, then sent to controller with PK number of jeep.
 - Test was successful indicating file was found.